 The proponent is responsible for preparing the EES, including conducting technical studies and undertaking stakeholder consultation.
 The Department of Environment, Land, Water and Planning (DELWP) is responsible for managing the EES process.
-The EES process has the following steps2:
+The EES process has the following steps:

-- preparation of a draft study program and draft schedule by the proponent (completed)3; - establishment of an inter-agency technical reference group (TRG) convened by DELWP (completed); - preparation and exhibition of draft scoping requirements by DELWP on behalf of the Minister (present step); - finalisation of the scoping requirements after considering public comments received during the advertised exhibition period, for issue by the Minister; - review of the proponent's EES studies and draft documentation by DELWP and the TRG4; - completion of the EES by the proponent; - review of the complete EES by DELWP to establish its adequacy for public exhibition; - exhibition of the proponent's EES and invitation for public comment by DELWP on behalf of the Minister; - appointment of an inquiry (panel) by the Minister to review the EES and public submissions received, and provide a report to the Minister; and finally - following receipt of the inquiry report, an assessment of the project's environmental effects by the Minister for the consideration of statutory decision-makers.
+- preparation of a draft study program and draft schedule by the proponent; - establishment of an inter-agency technical reference group (TRG) convened by DELWP; - preparation and exhibition of draft scoping requirements by DELWP on behalf of the Minister; - finalisation of the scoping requirements after considering public comments received during the advertised exhibition period, for issue by the Minister; - commissioning and conducting EES studies, including peer review as appropriate, by the proponent; - review of the proponent's EES studies and draft documentation by DELWP and the TRG4; - completion of the EES by the proponent: - review of the complete EES by DELWP to establish its adequacy for public exhibition; - exhibition of the proponent's EES and invitation for public comment by DELWP on behalf of the Minister; - appointment of an inquiry (panel) by the Minister to review the EES and public submissions received, and provide a report to the Minister; and finally - following receipt of the inquiry report, an assessment of the project's environmental effects by the Minister for the consideration of statutory decision-makers.